 There are no half-measures in Gaspésie: massive amounts of snow fall every year, and the wide open spaces are dizzying in their scale.
 The region is bordered by the sea and offers you hundreds of kilometres to cover every day.
 The warm welcome of the local residents—hardy people who know how to make the most of winter—only adds to the region’s charm.

-The Gaspé Peninsula offers 2000 kilometres (1200 miles) of trails, which will take you along the coast as well as inland.
+The Gaspé Peninsula offers 3000 km (1865 mi.) of trails, which will take you along the coast as well as inland.
 You can head directly for adventure in the mountains via the Matapédia Valley, between Mont-Joli and Restigouche, or skirt the Chic-Choc Mountains—the highest in Québec—between Cap-Chat and New Richmond.

-Without question, this region’s biggest attraction is Percé Rock, which looks even more extraordinary imprisoned in ice.
-Once in Percé, you can ride to Murdochville, then on to the spectacular regions of Mont-Saint-Pierre and Tourelle.
+Without question, this region’s biggest attraction is Percé Rock, which looks even more extraordinary trapped in ice.
+Once in Percé, you can ride to Murdochville, then on to the spectacular areas of Mont-Saint-Pierre and Tourelle.

 Read “Snowmobile Trip in the Gaspé Peninsula: 7 Must-See Sectors” for tips by seasoned riders about their favourite spots in this region.